-14 Though, at the same time, the stock exchanges do not exclude the possibility of issuing various categories of shares "as an exception" - see Lang 1995.
+$^{^{14}}$ Though, at the same time, the stock exchanges do not exclude the possibility of issuing various categories of shares "as an exception" - see Lang 1995.

-Apart from this, a considerable role in any analysis of the aforementioned problems can be played by the endogenicity problem.
-In the logic of reasoning described above, the type of property plays the role of an exogeneous factor, while the company's efficiency is treated as a dependent endogeneous variable.
 However, the opposite approach is likely to be reasonable enough (see, e. g., Densetz, Lehn 1985) - when the equilibrium structures of property are formed under the influence of a number of factors, including the distinctive characteristics of the particular branch where the firm is functioning, the effectiveness of its operations, etc. Thus, the investments in shares effected by the institutional investors will depend to a great extent on the position of the company, its size, efficiency, etc. (as is shown below).
 The top managers possessing the most complete information on a firm's state of affairs can prefer share options to be their rewards only when they are expecting the real value of the firm to increase.

-Nevertheless, our following presentation will proceed from the assumption that the nowexisting structure of property is specified as exogeneous.
-Then, in order to especially emphasize the influence of competition, one could juxtapose the microeconomic characteristics of the effectiveness displayed by state-owned and private enterprises functioning in the competitionbased and oligopolistic (monopolistic) branches.
+Nevertheless, our following presentation will proceed from the assumption that the now-existing structure of property is specified as exogeneous.
+Then, in order to especially emphasize the influence of competition, one could juxtapose the microeconomic characteristics of the effectiveness displayed by state-owned and private enterprises functioning in the competition-based and oligopolistic (monopolistic) branches.
 The estimates have brought a number of authors to the conclusion that private firms, as a rule, were more efficient than the state-owned ones both on the oligopolistic and the competition-based markets (see, e. g., Boardman, Vining 1989).
-The extensive review presented in this work clearly demonstrates that the authors of most investigations have also discovered a relatively higher degree of functional efficiency on the part of private firms15.
+The extensive review presented in this work clearly demonstrates that the authors of most investigations have also discovered a relatively higher degree of functional efficiency on the part of private firms 15.